January 1973

 Venus liked your last letter.
 She is very sensible, and I’m not just saying that because she can hear me!
 She’s been a great source of advice and very supportive.
 I owe much of my progress with the rest of the consist to her.
 You might remember the Goddesses wouldn’t even address me by name a year ago, but if they want my attention now they’re not above calling me Pilot anymore.
 She knows how to talk to the others so they all listen, but never seems rude or bossy.
 She’s telling me this is called ‘tact’.
 I don’t know that word, but I trust she knows what she’s talking about.

 Of course, all the Goddesses are smart in their own way.
 It’s to be expected; they’re older and have seen more service miles than me.
 I think it’s made them unique.
 I don’t know how much you know about average trains, being that yours is so special, but I’ve worked a few different kinds and I’ve never met a consist like theirs before.
-Most coaches are content to let the lead car speak for them or are otherwise happy to go along with the majority on most things.
+Most cars are content to let the lead car speak for them or are otherwise happy to go along with the majority on most things.
 The Goddesses, however, are very opinionated and are rarely of one mind about anything!
 They each have their own personality and preferences.
 It keeps things lively on the wye, let me tell you!

 For example, I mentioned before that Venus has… tact!
 She speaks her mind, but makes you feel good about the things she has to say.
 She says as the head of the train and the auxiliary power car, it’s important to be diplomatic.